Bio-Hazard Battle

-Bio-Hazard Battle, released in Japan as Crying: Aseimei Sensou (クライング 亜生命戦争, Crying: Sublife War), is a 1992 scrolling shooter released for the Sega Mega Drive/Genesis and for the Sega Mega Play arcade platform.
-On February 26, 2007, it was made available on the Wii's Virtual Console.
-The game was also re-released on the Steam platform on October 26, 2010.
+Bio-Hazard Battle, released in Japan as Crying: Aseimei Sensou (クライング 亜生命戦争, Crying: Sublife War), is a 1992 scrolling shooter released for the Sega Genesis and Sega Mega Play arcade platform.
+It was made available on the Wii's Virtual Console in February 2007.
+The game was also re-released on the Steam platform in October 2010.
 An unreleased X68000 version exists currently under ownership of M2 CEO Naoki Horii.

 Plot

 During the first global biowar on the planet Avaron, a retrovirus was released as a deadly reprisal from the enemy.
 The viruses unleashed biological forces which couldn't be stopped, leaving the planet filled with new and deadly forms of life.

 Only a few survivors remain in suspended animation in O.P.
 Odysseus, an orbiting platform circling Avaron.
 The space station's purpose is to keep the surviving humans alive until Avaron is habitable again.
 The crew of the Odysseus, along with four organic ships known as the "Biowarriors", have been frozen in cryogenic tanks for hundreds of years, and now the onboard computer has awakened them.

 Computer probes show that conditions on Avaron are hostile, but livable.
-The question is; where can the crew of Odysseus set up a colony?
 The Biowarriors are sent to Avaron to scout areas which the probes have designated least hostile, ascertaining planetary conditions and, ultimately finding a new home for the remaining survivors.
 The game ends showing all four characters flying back into the mothership.